 May is Asian American and Pacific Islander (AAPI) Heritage Month, when we celebrate and pay tribute to the rich history, culture and contributions of generations of Asian and Pacific Islanders in the United States.
 At Tinkergarten, we often spark play with stories.
 And, to help children learn about others and themselves, we love stories told in authors and illustrators “own voices.”
 These stories can offer kids both “mirrors” (to feel seen) and “windows” (to open up to and understand others).

-In celebration of AAPI Heritage Month, here are 16 books beloved by the Tinkergarten team that celebrate the storytelling traditions of Asian American and Pacific Islanders.
+In celebration of AAPI Heritage Month, here are 18 books and stories beloved by the Tinkergarten team that celebrate the storytelling traditions of Asian American and Pacific Islanders.
 You’ll find a few of these woven into new DIY outdoor play activities on our site, too!

 The Most Beautiful Thing by Kao Kalia Yang